 The human papillomaviruses are a group of viruses that can cause skin warts, genital warts and some cancers, including cervical cancer.
 The HPV types that can cause genital warts and cervical cancer are spread by direct, skin-to-skin contact during all types of sexual activity with someone who has the virus.

 There is a vaccine available against several types of HPV that cause cervical cancer and genital warts (Gardasil), and another vaccine that can protect against 2 types of HPV that cause cervical cancer (Cervarix).

 HPV vaccination is recommended for females aged 9 to 18 years.
 Vaccination with Gardasil is also recommended for males aged 9 to 18 years.
 HPV vaccination is available as part of the National Immunisation Program Schedule.
 Free vaccination is provided as part of a school-based programme for girls and boys aged 12 to 13 years.
 The vaccine is given as a course of 3 injections over 6 months.

-It's important to note that even women who have had a full course of HPV vaccination still need to have regular Pap smears, because HPV vaccines do not prevent all cervical cancers.
+It’s important to note that even women who have had a full course of HPV vaccination still need to have regular HPV tests (which have replaced Pap smears as cervical cancer screening tests), because HPV vaccines do not prevent all cervical cancers.